Current FY deadlines can be

 for Taft grants.

-- Note: awardees are not eligible to apply for Travel for Research Grants for research during the period of award.
+- Note: awardees are not eligible to receive Travel for Research Grants for research during the period of award.